 The clouds were low; silver-grey with blushes of violet to the west, and an intense blue-grey to the east.
 It was 1994, and spring was about to bless us with some needed rain.

 “The garden will love it,” Rosemarie said.
-I agreed, though not with the same hard-won conviction as my Wife’s, after all, it was Rosemarie who created our garden and it was she who mainly toiled in it.
+I agreed, though not with the same hard-won conviction, after all, it was she who mostly worked our garden.

-We had a large garden (and still do) filled with plenty of delicious raspberries, gooseberries, currants of all sorts, and most of the vegetables we needed for the year ahead.
+It was a large garden filled with plenty of delicious raspberries, gooseberries, currants of all sorts, and most of the vegetables we needed for the year ahead.
 For Rosemarie, the garden was her labor of love; her way of connecting to life at its purest, and to who she is at heart.

-It was a quiet day, and every living thing seemed to be in their own separate world, including us.
+It was a quiet day.
 I was taking a break from a new painting I was working on, Rosemarie was finishing some planting, and the ravens were dive-bombing Jones, our black cat.

 Watching how Jones responded was comical.
 He was convinced that he was the predator and they were the prey.
-But the Ravens were fearless; they held to a different set of definitions.
+But the Ravens were fearless.
 To them, the world was theirs and so they attacked and claimed space.
 Our poor little Jones became short-circuited by the gap between his instincts and the situation.
 He sat hugging the ground for a while, frozen in fear, his jaw quivering as he tried to make threatening noises.
 He then ran off, ears flattened tight back, eyes big like saucers.

 It was intriguing to watch the dramas being played out on our small patch of earth in the middle of town.
 All of the creatures that graced our property had their own stories, that through time and observation they shared with us.